 We all agree that hobbyist or engineer should have proper bench oscilloscope for everyday use.
-They have all standard features including built in screen, interchangeable probes and convenient knob controls.
-Anyway if you are looking for temporary cheap solution, you can try building your own oscilloscope.
-Luckily you don’t have to make it from scratch because there are many projects and kits available that are cheap but powerful enough to fit most of basic needs.
+They have all standard features including built-in screen, interchangeable probes and convenient knob controls.
+Anyway if you are looking for a temporary cheap solution, you can try building your own oscilloscope.
+Luckily you don’t have to make it from scratch because there are many projects and kits available that are cheap but powerful enough to fit most of the basic needs.

-Gearbest.com were so kind to provide DSO138 kit to give it a try.
-First of all it’s a kit which gives you ability to refresh your soldering skills.
-Most of the parts are through hole and few passives are SMT.
+Gearbest.com were so kind as to provide DSO138 kit to give it a try.
+First of all, it’s a kit which gives you the ability to refresh your soldering skills.
+Most of the parts are through-hole, and few passives are SMT.
 Main processor ARM Cortex-M3 processor (STM32F103C8) is already soldered, so no possible mistakes with that.
-Silkscreen on PCB is very informative, you can easy follow it and solder parts out of the bag.
+Silkscreen on PCB is very informative, you can easily follow it and solder parts out of the bag.

-Since it is featuring ARM cortex microcontroller we can expect slightly better performance than any average DIY DSO.
+Since it features ARM cortex microcontroller we can expect slightly better performance than any average DIY DSO.
 Here is the list of features: